 Iterating the clustermap model

-The design has gone though a few iterations both due to client needs and generally improving the tool.
+The design has gone through a few iterations both due to client needs and generally improving the tool.
 At first it made sense to separate out the types of data in different tabs, eg. map and table data, but as the platform (and the technologies we are using) evolved it made sense to have a template that contained sections of data in a scrollable page.
 This gives the user faceted search and a wealth of scrollable information organised in one place.

-Interactive and data overlaid map
+Interactive data analysis